finlabsuk/open-banking-connector/docs/guide/README.md

 creating an auth context, Open Banking Connector will return an auth URL you can redirect the user to.
 This URL should be used within 5 minutes to avoid signed object expiry.

-After end-user auth, the bank will redirect to a secure URL your app provides (the redirect URL can be selected from those in your software statement assertion (SSA) when creating a bank registration).
-This URL should display appropriate customer messaging and process the bank redirect data in the URL fragment (or query).
+After end-user auth, the bank will redirect to a secure redirect URI your app provides (eligible redirect URIs are set up when creating a bank registration).
+This redirect URI should display appropriate customer messaging and process the bank redirect data in the URL fragment (or query).
 This redirect data needs to be forwarded by your back-end to Open Banking Connector via the [POST /auth/redirect-delegate](../apis/auth-contexts/openapi.md) endpoint.
 This must occur within the 10-minute lifetime of the auth context.

 There are many possible scenarios for end-user auth and it is strongly recommended to discuss your planned implementation with us so we can discuss security threat models and best practices.